mziru/keyword-data-explorer/README.md

 <img src="https://github.com/mziru/movie-keyword-data-explorer/blob/master/readme%20images/heatmap.png?raw=true" width="600">

-Before training a model, the app does some light language processing and displays a word cloud, which shows the relative frequencies of words across all of the movie synopses (and validates, in this case, that 'alien' appears most frequently.)
+Before training a model, the app does some lightweight language processing and displays a word cloud, which shows the relative frequencies of words across all of the movie synopses (and validates, in this case, that 'alien' appears most frequently.)

 <img src="https://github.com/mziru/movie-keyword-data-explorer/blob/master/readme%20images/word_cloud.png?raw=true" width="600">

+The user now has the option to train a topic model in order to try to uncover "latent" semantic structures in the language data that might be of more interpretive value than the basic genre categories.
+Latent Dirichlet allocation is an unsupervised machine learning technique; the only parameter that must be specified is the number of topics (k).
+The first model uses k=10 by default.
+The user will be able to specify other values for k after the default model is trained and scored.
+Before training, the language data goes through a few more processing steps to
+-	remove the original keywords,
+-	combine the text of titles, taglines, and synopses into a single document for each movie in the dataset,
+-	identify phrases (bigrams and trigrams),
+-	lemmatize words,
+-	and build a dictionary and corpus to use for modeling.

+Once the model-training is complete, the app leverages the PyLDAvis library to create an interactive visualization within the browser to help the user interpret the topics.

 <img src="https://github.com/mziru/movie-keyword-data-explorer/blob/master/readme%20images/lda_viz.png?raw=true" width="600">

+The user then has the option to try to find a more optimal number of topics by iterating through values for k (up to a maximum specified by the user), training a separate model for each k, and plotting a topic coherence score for each model.
+(Note that, in this example, the CV score was used to measure coherence, since it is Gensim's default metric, but other metrics are available.)

 <img src="https://github.com/mziru/movie-keyword-data-explorer/blob/master/readme%20images/coherence_plot.png?raw=true" width="600">